 Early Education welcomes community children to enjoy play-based programming alongside students with identified needs.
 Play Partners become role models for their peers and active participants in shared learning experiences that benefit everyone in the classroom.

 To apply to the Early Education Program as a Play Partner, please complete and submit a Parkland School Division registration form.
-After your registration form has been processed, Early Childhood Services will contact you to participate in a screen in May.
+After your registration form has been processed, Early Childhood Services will contact you to participate in a screen.
 After the screening, you will be notified as to your child’s acceptance into the program.

 Transportation is not provided for children in the Early Education Program.